 Peggy joined Watsi on March 3rd, 2014.
-Seven years ago, Peggy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Peggy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Peggy's most recent donation traveled 8,800 miles to support Davin, a bright and active 10-year-old student from Cambodia, to fund surgery of his inner ear so he can hear and communicate better.

 Peggy has funded healthcare for 111 patients in 13 countries.